Radiergummi/moritzfriedrich.com/content/about.md

 Aside from PHP I also work on the frontend side of things, albeit honestly, I prefer the PHP ecosystem.
 For GUI projects, I'm usually working with Vue(x).

-If you need more info, please refer to my [Developer Story](https://stackoverflow.com/users/story/2532203) on Stack Overflow.
+If you need more info, please refer to my [CV](/cv/) or [Developer Story](https://stackoverflow.com/users/story/2532203) on Stack Overflow.